ultralytics/ultralytics/docs/help/privacy.md

     === "CLI"
         If you prefer using the command-line interface, the following commands will allow you to modify your settings:
         ```bash
-        # Update a setting
+        # Disable analytics and crash reporting
-        yolo settings sync=false
+        yolo settings sync=False

         # Reset settings to default values
         yolo settings reset
         ```

-This will prevent any data from being sent to Google Analytics or Snyk.
-Your settings will be respected across all sessions using the Ultralytics package.
+The `sync=False` setting will prevent any data from being sent to Google Analytics or Snyk.
+Your settings will be respected across all sessions using the Ultralytics package and saved to disk for future sessions.

 ## Commitment to Privacy